awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 Your instance was stopped because the Spot price exceeded your maximum price\.

 `instance-stopped-by-user`
-Your instance was stopped because a user ran shutdown \-h from the instance\.
+Your instance was stopped because a user stopped the instance or ran the shutdown command from the instance\.

 `instance-stopped-no-capacity`
 Your instance was stopped because there was no longer enough Spot capacity available for the instance\.